rothluk00044/CodeCartography/README.md

 - **Architecture Planning** - Visualize and improve code organization
 - **Technical Debt** - Find unused code and circular dependencies

-## Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Built with the amazing [React Flow](https://reactflow.dev/) library